projectara/greybus-spec/source/bridged_phy.rst

 Greybus UART Send Data Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus UART start transmission operation requests that the UART device begin transmission of characters.
+The Greybus UART Send Data operation requests that the UART device begin transmission of characters.
 One or more characters to be transmitted may optionally be provided with this request.